godotengine/godot-vscode-plugin/README.md

 ### 0.2.2
 * Better Syntax validating for code blocks
 * More waring for non-python liked expression

-### 0.2.1
-* Support markdown render in hover tips for documentations in workspace symbols
-* Add configuration `GodotTools.workspaceDocumentWithMarkdown` to control workspace documentation rendering

 [Read more from the full change log](https://github.com/GodotExplorer/godot-tools/blob/master/CHANGELOG.md)